-As the last days of summer sublimely trickle away, a good portion of the population returns to school.
-But first, they must do the necessary shopping.
-New clothes, some unsharpened pencils, Binders, notebooks, and, for an increasing amount of students, e-readers and tablets.
+As the last days of summer sublimely trickle away, a good portion of the population returns to the classroom.
+But first, those students must do that back to school shopping.
+New clothes, some unsharpened pencils, Binders, and notebooks.
+But this year, for an increasing number of students, something new is on the list: ereaders and tablets.

-Looking to cut down on the cost of textbooks, some parents have invested in e-readers.
-Some school districts have even taken the large step of buying e-readers for their entire student body, looking to spare themselves from buying textbooks that will either get lost or become outdated (here’s a map of schools that are using tablet technology).
+Looking to cut down on the cost of textbooks, some parents have invested in ereaders.
+Some school districts have even taken the large step of buying ereaders for their entire student body, looking to spare themselves from buying textbooks that will either get lost or become outdated.
 But are school districts taking full advantage of this new technology?
 It was only two decades ago that we were wondering about the efficacy of computers in the classroom.
 Forbes has put together a list of four reasons why distributing tablets in classrooms can stumble.
 The reasons include theft, no new curriculum to go with the new technology, no available wi-fi, and glitchy products.

-1) Make sure e-readers are not only used for assigned reading or projects.
 Allow students to explore different books and media — a school’s library doesn’t have to become obsolete just because the school has gone digital.
-Libraries can be a place where students can borrow e-books from sites like Overdrive, or other companies that let you borrow books.
+Libraries can be a place where students can borrow ebooks from sites like Overdrive, or other companies that let you borrow books.
 School libraries can also be a place where a school employee can train students on how to use their new technology in diverse ways.

-3) When writing for students, think about the medium.
-Anticipate that students will be looking for an interactive experience, one which might include something that enhances their reading, like games, equations, or puzzles.
-That can make the questions at the end of the chapter seem a lot less boring.
+When writing for students, think about the medium.
+Anticipate that students will look for an interactive experience, one which might include something that enhances their reading, like games, equations, or puzzles.
+That makes the questions at the end of the chapter seem a lot less boring.

-4) If you’re an educator, publish your own eBook!
+If you’re an educator, publish your own ebook!
 It allows you to take full advantage of the technology while tailoring your students’ learning to your curriculum.
-If it’s successful, your book might begin to be used by other teachers.
+If it’s successful, other teachers might use your book.

 Max Rivlin-Nadler writes for the Lulu Blog – Archived